openvinotoolkit/training_extensions/README.md

 ### v1.0.0 (1Q23)

 - Installation through PyPI
-  - Package will be renamed as OpenVINO™ Training Extensions (OpenVINO Training eXtensions)
+  - Package will be renamed as OpenVINO™ Training Extensions
 - CLI update
   - Update `find` command to find configurations of tasks/algorithms
   - Introduce `build` command to customize task or model configurations